lack/cnf-features-deploy/ztp/source-crs-builder/README.md

 - The name of the directory corresponds to the rendered filename, such that a directory called `MachineConfigFoo` will be rendered into `../source-crs/MachineConfigFoo.yaml`
-- The directory must contain a `build.sh` which produces to stdout the rendered yaml identically every time it is called, provided that the input files remain the same (it must not include any date stamps or git commit hashes).
+- The directory must contain a `build.sh` which is run with $MCPROLE set to the expected MCP role to produce.
+This script produces to stdout the rendered yaml identically every time it is called, provided that the input files remain the same (it must not include any date stamps or git commit hashes).
   This is used both to generate the rendered `../source-crs/*.yaml` and to do an integrity check as part of the ci-job target which ensures the rendered yaml stays in-sync with the source content.
 - The directory may contain a `test.sh` which can additionally perform any unit test operations on the contents of the directory.